FalsePattern/ZigBrains/README.md

 ### Toolchain:
 - Basic per-project toolchain management
-- Run configurations (not debuggable, see above)
+- Run configurations
+- Debugging (CLion/IDEA Ultimate)

 ## The motivation
 The other existing Zig language plugins for IntelliJ rely a lot on the PSI tree.